julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - Blue Cohosh (*Caulophyllum thalictroides*)
 - Savin Juniper (*Juniperus sabina*, historically documented abortifacient)

-**Reason Forbidden:** Male presence was recorded in folklore as disrupting ritual efficacy.
+**Reason Restricted:** Male presence was recorded in folklore and ritual law as disrupting ritual efficacy or violating reproductive authority.
 **Evidence & Tradition:**

 Across Europe, Japan, parts of Africa, and Indigenous North America, **men were forbidden to touch, prepare, or even witness the preparation** of herbs used for: